2025 Ikigai Walkshop

 The Shikoku Pilgrimage has been practiced for over 1,200 years and spans over 1000 kilometers, connecting a total of 88 revered Buddhist temples situated on the island of Shikoku, Japan.

-Throughout our adventure, we will have the opportunity to visit 11 of these significant temples as we hike our way through beautiful hills and lush forests, all while enjoying views overlooking the ocean.
+Throughout our adventure, we had the opportunity to visit 11 of these significant temples as we hiked our way through beautiful hills and lush forests, all while enjoying views overlooking the ocean.

 The Shikoku Pilgrimage “88 Temple” Walkshop at a glance